 ProX chains are offered in everything from standard to gold, in normal, o-ring, and x-ring configurations.
 ProX chains and sprockets are by made a premium alloy manufacturer, and the sprockets are Teflon coated for added wear resistance.
 Many race teams have tested and loved ProX chains and sprockets for their durability and precise quality.

 ProX also offers upgraded brake rotors and pads.
-Brake rotors feature a wave design for better braking response and cooling.
+Brake rotors feature a Cooling Edge Cut (CEC) design for better braking response and cooling.
 ProX brake pads feature a sintered, long-life material, bringing good braking performance to an affordable price level.
 Read more about ProX braking products.